silverhorn/AutomationTest/README.md

 # Automation-test-assessment
 **Version 1.0.0**

-This is one example of an automation test in Python
+This is one example of an automation test in Python.
 I used Chrome webdriver and **unittest** framework for this example

 ---